Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint A/us_g006/readme.md

 In domain model 3.1, the Application Result connects to the Job Opening and the Interview to the Candidate.
 On the other hand, in domain model 3.2, the Application Result and the Interview Result both connect to the Application which connects to the Job Opening.

-We decided that 3.2 was the best option because the client refered to us that Applications hold other information like interviews and application results.
+We decided that 3.2 was the best option because the client referred to us that Applications hold other information like interviews and application results.
 It also shows in a better way how the entities are connected.
 In Domain Model 3.2 we also deleted the File Service since it's an Application Service and not a Domain Service.